HansjoergW/sec-financial-statement-data-set-daily-processing/doc/parsing_notes.md

      However, in 2021 Q1 there was one Exception to that rule: 0001628280-21-003313 3.5. up-lowercase is not consistent, e.g. roles are sometimes in uppercase, somtimes in lowercase 3.6. sometimes there are empty presentionatLinks (not containing loc or prearc entries).
 These can be skipped.
+3.7.
+There is always a maximum number of 1 CP entry in the Zip
+     There is always a maximum number of 1 BS and 1 BS inparenthesis in the Zip

 5. calculating labels and version
 5.1. label name and version is calculated from loc element: